quay/quay-operator/README.md

 ### Deploy the Operator

+The Quay Operator can be deployed on OpenShift or Kubernetes platforms.
 Quay recommends that it by deployed in a namespace called `quay-enterprise`, however support is available for deploying the operator to a namespace of your choosing.
+The steps below illustrate the steps necessary to deploy to an OpenShift or Kubernetes environment.

+#### OpenShift Deployment

-When choosing a namespace other than `quay-enterprise`, the _namespace_ field in the [deploy/cluster_role_binding.yaml](deploy/cluster_role_binding.yaml) must be updated with the new namespace otherwise permission issues will occur.
+When choosing a namespace other than `quay-enterprise`, the _namespace_ field in the [deploy/cluster_role_binding.yaml](deploy/cluster_role_binding.yaml) must be updated with the new namespace otherwise permission issues will occur when deploying in OpenShift.

 The steps described below assume the namespace that will be utilized is called `quay-enterprise`.